How to Know If Your Website Is Costing You Business in 2026

 …and still be quietly hurting growth.

-If any of the following sound familiar, it’s worth paying attention.
+If any of the signs below feel familiar, it’s worth paying attention.

-If people are visiting but not converting, that’s not a traffic problem — it’s a clarity problem.
+If people are visiting your site but not converting, that’s rarely a traffic problem.

 Ask yourself: